Funkyfame/data-type-2/README.md

 # data-type-2
-This is the second pool
+This is the second code